The Two RV Gypsies: Full-Time RVers, in their RV

 Big Country Campground office

 While Lee Duquette was checking in at the office, Karen Duquette photographed a few games and the attached laundry room, even though she knew they would not be using either one.
-There was also a rec hall.
+There was also a recreation hall.

 a few games by the office